-- Have an expanded maths focus, much of which will be embedded within the course. - Put computational thinking at its core, helping students to develop the skills to solve problems, design systems and understand human and machine intelligence. - Allow students to apply the academic principles learned in the classroom to real-world systems in an exciting and engaging manner. - Develop an ability to analyse, critically evaluate and make decisions.
-The project approach is a vital component of 'post-school' life and is of particular relevance to further education, higher education and the workplace.
+- Have an expanded maths focus, much of which will be embedded within the course. - Put computational thinking at its core, helping you to develop the skills to solve problems, design systems and understand human and machine intelligence. - Allows you to apply the academic principless learned in the classroom to real-world systems in an exciting and engaging manner. - Develop an ability to analyse, critically evaluate and make decisions.
+The project approach is a vital component of 'postschool' life and is of particular relevance to further education, higher education and the workplace.
 Each student is able to tailor their project to fit their individual needs, choices and aspirations.

-Computer science combines well with all subjects.
+Subject combination advice Computer science combines well with all subjects.

 If you plan to develop programming, you may wish to study mathematics and physics.

-■ What can the course lead to in terms of higher education and future careers?
+What can the course lead to in terms of higher education and future careers?